approov/quickstart-ios-swift-grpc/README.md

 ## CHECKING IT WORKS
 Initially you won't have set which API domains to protect, so the interceptor will not add anything.
 It will have called Approov though and made contact with the Approov cloud service.
 You will see logging from Approov saying `unknown URL`.

 Your Approov onboarding email should contain a link allowing you to access [Live Metrics Graphs](https://approov.io/docs/latest/approov-usage-documentation/#metrics-graphs).
-After you've run your app with Approov integration you should be able to see the results in the live metrics within a minute or so.
-At this stage you could even release your app to get details of your app population and the attributes of the devices they are running upon.
+After you have run your app with Approov integration you should be able to see the results in the live metrics within a minute or so.
+At this stage you could even release your app to get details of your app population and the attributes of the devices they are running on.

 ## NEXT STEPS
 To actually protect your APIs there are some further steps.
 Approov provides two different options for protection: